JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/README.md

 ## Loading XML vector images
 Compose for Desktop supports XML vector images.
-XML vector images are came from [Android world](https://developer.android.com/guide/topics/graphics/vector-drawable-resources).
+XML vector images come from the world of [Android](https://developer.android.com/guide/topics/graphics/vector-drawable-resources).
-We implented it on desktop so we can use common resources in a crossplatform application.
+We implemented it on the desktop so we can use common resources in a cross-platform application.

 SVG files can be converted to XML with [Android Studio](https://developer.android.com/studio/write/vector-asset-studio#svg) or with [third-party tools](https://www.google.com/search?q=svg+to+xml).
-Suppose we have a XML image that is placed in the `resources/images` directory in our project.
+Suppose we have an XML image placed in the `resources/images` directory in our project.

 SVG example: ![SVG](compose.svg)